andrew/ultimate-awesome/README.md

 - [awesome-zfs](https://github.com/ankek/awesome-zfs) - A curated list of resources about OpenZFS (ZFS).
 Tutorials, tools, RAIDZ, backup, Linux, FreeBSD, macOS.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-amp-for-email](https://github.com/avigoldman/awesome-amp-for-email) - Awesome resources and tools for AMP for Email ⚡💌.
+- [awesome-nlp](https://github.com/brandonhimpfen/awesome-nlp) - A curated list of awesome frameworks, libraries, tools, datasets, tutorials, and research papers for Natural Language Processing (NLP).
+This list covers a variety of NLP tasks, from text processing and tokenization to state-of-the-art language models and applications like sentiment analysis and machine translation.
 - [awesome-markdown](https://github.com/bxiaopeng/awesome-markdown) - Awesome markdown.
 - [awesome-open-banking](https://github.com/caracreative/awesome-open-banking) - A collection of awesome Open Banking APIs.
 - [awesome-investing-tools](https://github.com/chromale/awesome-investing-tools) - 💸List of awesome investing tools and apps.